Life Insurance Paramedical Exams: Your Complete Guide to Success

 continued

-We use Human API when available to speed up the medical records process.
+We utilize Human API when available to expedite the medical records process.

 With the increase in accelerated underwriting and instant life insurance approvals, insurers rely heavily on their life insurance statistics and data to determine if you even need a paramedical exam.